Anishshetty124/skill-swap/Readme.md

 ### 🚀 Local Development Setup

-Follow these instructions to get a local copy of SkillSwap up and running on your machine.
+Follow these instructions to get a local copy of skill4skill up and running on your machine.

 #### Prerequisites